neondatabase/website/content/docs/guides/neon-authorize.md

 ## Authentication and authorization

 When implementing user authentication in your application, third-party authentication providers like **Clerk**, **Auth0**, and others simplify the process of managing user identities, passwords, and security tokens.
 Once a user's identity is confirmed, the next step is **authorization** — controlling who can do what in your app based on their user type or role — for example, admins versus regular users.
-With Neon Authorize, you can handle authorization right in Postgres, in addition to, or to replace entirely, security at other layers.
+With Neon Authorize, you can manage authorization directly within Postgres, either alongside or as a complete replacement for security at other layers.

 ## How Neon Authorize works